MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-overview.md

 #### 5 - Only refresh complete days

 This setting is **optional**.
 Let's say your refresh is scheduled to run at 4:00 AM every morning.
 If new rows of data appear in the data source table during those four hours between midnight and 4:00 AM, you may not want to account for them.
 Some business metrics like barrels per day in the oil and gas industry make no sense with partial days.
 Another example is refreshing data from a financial system where data for the previous month is approved on the 12th calendar day of the month.
 You could set the refresh period to 1 month and schedule the refresh to run on the 12th day of the month.
-With this option checked, it would for example refresh January data on February 12.
+With this option selected, it would, for example, refresh January data on February 12.

 Keep in mind, refresh operations in the service run under UTC time.
 This can determine the effective date and effect complete periods.